couchbase/couchbase-lite-android/README.md

 ./gradlew clean && ./gradlew uploadArchives
 ```

+This will create a directory called `testrepo` in the root project directory, and create an .aar archive file and a pom.xml within that directory.

 ## Running tests

 The tests require one of the following to be installed and running: